Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 = Introduction

 == Background and Objectives
 A Multi-Agent Reinforcement Learning (MARL) is a subfield of the Reinforcement Learning domain which focuses on the interaction between multiple agents in a shared environment.
 Through the recent years, an increasly amount of research has been conducted in this field to resolve issue that has arisen in the reel world @weiss_multiagent_2001 @stone_multiagent_1997.
-However, most of the research are done through simulations on environments which does not involve unknown elements in existing envirement.
-This thesis aims to evaluate the learning performance of MARL algorithms from a know environment with with proven working result, to an slightly modified modified envirement by adding an unknown elements.
+However, most of the research are done through simulations on environments which does not involve unknown elements in existing environment.
+This thesis aims to evaluate the learning performance of MARL algorithms from a know environment with with proven working result, to an slightly modified modified environment by adding an unknown elements.
 Under the suppervision of Prof. Tom Lenaerts, and advisor Yannick Molinghen, from the Machine Learning Group (MLG) of the Université Libre de Bruxelles (ULB).

 Currently, the research is focused on the the environment of #link("https://github.com/yamoling/lle")[LLE] (Laser Learning Reinforcement) which is a environment created by Yannick Molinghen based on the original game.
 The environment is a 2D world also known as grid world where a single or multiple agents will be interacting in a Cooperative manner.
 The goal of each individual agent is to reach an exit point while aquiring rewards (under the form of Gems) and avoiding obstacles.